nile4000/mymenu/README.md

 # 🛸 mymenu

 > ⚠️ [Please be sure your environment is set up correctly for React Native CLI.](https://reactnative.dev/docs/environment-setup)
+> ⚠️ [You need to configure a Firebase and Supabase Project to use this template.]

 ## ⭐ Features